LMRuntime.com / Source versus evidence

 The family name is not a blanket claim for every derivative, metadata convention, quantization, or context size.

-Lower-level packages remain available when an application needs direct ownership of parsing, tokens, tensors, kernels, sampling, or sessions.
+Lower-level packages remain available when an application needs direct ownership of parsing, tokens, tensors, kernels, sampling, sessions, backend selection, or deployment assets.

 Capability matrix